-Regular visitors will know how much I love monster receivers from the ’70s and ’80s.
-The Sansui G-8000 Pure Power DC Stereo Receiver is one of the biggest and baddest!
+Regulars will know how much I love monster receivers.
+The Sansui G-8000 Pure Power DC Stereo Receiver is one of the best!

 The Sansui G-8000 receiver was created at a time when Japanese manufacturers were competing to produce the meanest hi-fi beasts, like this Pioneer SX-1250 I restored.
 The G-8000 is not quite as mean as the SX-1250, but make no mistake, the big Sansui is a real monster.
 A quick look at the specs over at Hifi Engine shows that this receiver puts out 120 watts per channel into 8 ohms.
 More information can be found at Classic Receivers.

 The Sansui G-8000 features great build quality, something we normally associate with the gear of this vintage and price, no surprises so far.
 All major circuit blocks are located on separate boards and some inside shielded boxes, as per Sansui tradition.
-This is a nice touch that appears a lot in the gear from this period.
+This is a nice touch that appears a lot in gear from this period.
 Sadly, we rarely see it now.

 Thanks to HiFi Engine